- My Local

 - My Self

-Jim Asselin serves in the Silicon Valley, a suburban community in California located between San Francisco and San Jose.
+Jim serves in the Silicon Valley in California, located between San Francisco and San Jose.
 The Silicon Valley is the birthplace of the “high-tech” movement, and has spawned numerous global corporations.
 The area is highly educated and diverse, serving as a hub for workers from all over the world.

 Because of the success of many who seek employment opportunities in the area, residents often feel they don’t need God.
 When the corporate dream is no longer enough, these people search for a higher purpose, providing an incredible ministry opportunity.
 In crisis situations, many are open to talking about God.

 After seeing a need, Jim began serving as a chaplain to the Sunnyvale Department of Public Safety and the surrounding community to provide spiritual guidance, counseling, and comfort in times of crisis.

 First responders serve in their positions in a state of hyper-vigilence, often encountering high stress and trauma.
 In this life of intense pressure and tension, a first responder's job can be very difficult.
 They are under constant scrutiny by the public, the press, by supervisors, and local governments.
 The transition from this to their personal lives is challenging.
 As chaplain, Jim strives to form relationships with the first responders in order to create an atmosphere of trust and reliability.
 Whether it's 'ride-alongs', 'call-outs', personal counseling, or officiating ceremonies, Jim is available to the officers, fire fighters, their families, victims and other individuals associated with the Department of Public Safety.
 “I make every effort to be available, to listen and share in the sorrows and joys of both individual officers and the department as a whole.”